foysalhossain12/Web-Vulnerabilites/README.md

 There is however a potentially huge problem here, a hacker may be able to change the account_number parameter to something else like 1235, and if the site is incorrectly configured, then he would have access to someone else's bank information.

-### 👁️ Conclusion of IDOR : When  you change the value of (get /post) parameter  , you will other user information .
+### 👁️ Conclusion of IDOR : When  you change the value of (get /post) parameter  , you will see other user information .